 A series of live shows in front of a typically non-

-Produced by Stanley Dorfman, the series kicked off with Joni Mitchell playing songs from her forthcoming Blue album, followed by John Sebastian, Elton John, Bobbie Gentry, Nash & Crosby, James Taylor, Tony Joe White, Randy Newman, Mason Williams, Alan Price, Mac Davis, Tom Paxton and Pentangle, and that was just the first few months.
-It was after meeting Bobbie Gentry that Dorfman was given the task of producing her own BBC TV series.
+Produced by Stanley Dorfman, the series kicked off with Joni Mitchell playing songs from her forthcoming album Blue, followed by John Sebastian, Elton John, Bobbie Gentry, Nash & Crosby, James Taylor, Tony Joe White, Randy Newman, Mason Williams, Alan Price, Mac Davis, Tom Paxton and Pentangle, and that was just the first few months.

 When the series returned in 1972 it was with Harry Nilsson.
 Not used to playing concerts